okeeffed/cheat-sheets/Kubernetes/Devops-Kubernetes-Course.md

 1. A ClusterIP: a virtual IP address only reachable from within the cluster (this is default)
 2. A NodePort: a port that is the same on each node that is also reachable externally.
 3. A LoadBalancer: created by the Cloud provider that will route external traffic on every node on the NodePort

+The options shown only allow virtual IPs and ports.